 1/4 teaspoon freshly ground black pepper

 In a large zip-top plastic bag, combine all of the ingredients except the tablespoon of olive oil and shrimp.
 Seal and squish the contents to mix it thoroughly.

 Add shrimp to the margarita marinade, squeeze out all the air, and seal.
 Turn bag to coat the shrimp.

 Refrigerate for 30 to 45 minutes.
 Do not over-marinate or the citrus acids will "cook" the shrimp.

 Heat a large, heavy skillet over medium-high heat.
 Add 1 tablespoon olive oil to hot pan and swirl to coat.

 Remove shrimp from marinade and place in a single layer in the hot pan.
 Reserve the marinade.

-Cook for 1 minute, then flip the shrimp to the other side for an additional 2 to 3 minutes.
+Cook for one minute, then flip the shrimp to the other side for an additional 2 to 3 minutes.
 You may need to do this in batches, depending on the size of your pan.
 Do not overcook the shrimp or it will become rubbery.
 Remove shrimp and keep warm.